awwx/meteor-offline-sim/README.md

 is a good idea, without having to first implement all the details of an actual browser database or cross tab communication.

+To run the simulator with the "todos" example:

+    $ git clone git://github.com/awwx/meteor-offline-sim.git
+    $ cd meteor-offline-sim
+    $ meteor

+(Note you won't get a todo list automatically selected for you because the "subscription complete" callback isn't implemented yet; just click on one of the todo lists yourself).

 ## Simulator ##